cybernetics/sly/README.md

 	var list = Sly.parse(sequence (*string*)[, compute *function*])

-Splits a sequence of CSS selectors into their JS representation, an ´Array´ of ´Objects´.
+Splits a sequence of CSS selectors into their JS representation, an `Array` of `Objects`.

 #### Flow

 	var example = 'ul#my-list > li.selected a:nth-child("odd"), a[href^=#]';
 	console.log(Sly.parse(example));

-... returns an ´Array´ with 3 ´Objects´, one for every selector in the group. *For better readability, properties with empty Arrays (e.g. classes) false or null are left out*:
+... returns an `Array` with 3 `Objects`, one for every selector in the group. *For better readability, properties with empty Arrays (e.g. classes) false or null are left out*:

 	[